 Best Methods for Planting Ground Covers

-Apart from landscaping benefits, ground covers are important for your home as these plants have a number of advantages including:
+Apart from landscaping benefits, ground covers are essential for your home as these plants have some advantages including:

 Tips for growing ground covers, like the Virginia Creeper successfully

 You need to arrange the soil properly before you think about planting.
-Since ground covers are shallow rooted, the few upper layers of the soil must be prepared properly.
-Consider applying nitrogen based fertilizers during the early days of the planting season to promote effective growth.
+Since ground covers are shallow rooted, the few upper layers of the soil must be adequately prepared.
+Consider applying nitrogen-based fertilizers during the early days of the planting season to promote efficient growth.
 Ensure that the foliage is dry when you apply the fertilizer then use a lot of water to rinse the fertilizer into the soil.
-Use low-release fertilizers in the fall to give excellent winter performance.
+Use slow-release fertilizers in the fall to give excellent winter performance.

 Spring is the perfect time for planting most species of ground covers.
 This gives the plants adequate time to develop extensive root network before summer sets in.
 The correct spacing depends on the rate at which the given variety grows.
-Fast spreading varieties can be planted one meter apart while slower varieties will need to be much closer.
-Ground covers allow you to build a stock of plants within a very short time because they can be divided and replanted as they grow.
+Fast-spreading varieties can be planted one meter apart while slower varieties will need to be much closer.
+Ground covers allow you to build a stock of plants within a concise time because they can be divided and replanted as they grow.